sonny-tel/Ion/README.md

 so you can launch either modded Vanilla or Northstar from the main menu, enjoy

 ## Extras
-* Sort of EMM inspired menu with extra stuff
+* EMM inspired menu with cool stuff (taskinoz my goat).
+* Cooler rich presence
-* Some rudamentary Demo playback UI
+* Rudamentary demo playback UI
 * Loading progress
+* Considerably less crashes than Northstar (also turned off script errors on client I have no idea why they don't do this)
-* Some less crashes in places maybe
+* Some UI changes
-* Vanilla compat whilst maintaining security hooks
-* Spruced up UI because it is very ugly (not done yet)
-* Lots of HUD things.
+* Lots of HUD gimmicks
+* Match settings fixes

+Most of these are off by default you can just ignore them if you don't care

+## What I want to add
+* Drivable demo cam would be cool but lazy
+* GMod script error popup please dogecore when you gangstalk my profile can you add it from R1Delta
+* migrateme and invite stuff since origin invites are gone
+* Go through all the script/exploit-fix funcs with tracy and do some optimisations, perf seems a bit crap

 ## Parity and Some Issues Worth Note
-Going forward, this project will keep versioning mostly in check with upstream Northstar, mods will still be named Northstar.* so you can host with Northstar players (Northstar.Custom being required and that).
+Going forward, this project will keep versioning mostly in check with Northstar, mods will still be named Northstar.* so you can host with Northstar players (Northstar.Custom being required and that).

-The `VANILLA` const has been deprecated, and has been replaced with `NSIsVanilla()`.
-The const is still somewhat implemented but only really practical in Client and Server VMs, and is NOT recommended to use at all in UI script except maybe to detect if Ion is installed (see below).

-For mod developers, an `ION_VER` const has been declared although this probably won't be too helpful, so you can also use `VANILLA` which is 2 instead of 1 if you want to use that instead (`#if VANILLA == 2` *should* work).
-I'm not entirely sure how this would work in theory so please reach out if this is a stupid approach.
-You'll also want to replace `Remote_RegisterFunction` with `NSRemote_RegisterFunction` to prevent out-of-sync disconnects since ideally all custom server scripts can be compiled at once and be vanilla compatible.
+Existing mods SHOULD work assuming they aren't anything that touch the UI, the VANILLA constant hopefully will behave on client and server script vms.
+If there are any issues please open an issue and I'll work on compatability patches.

 The B3, Wingman Eite and Softball, along with some other weapons maybe depending on what they do in the future will be extremely wonky on Northstar servers, nothing I can do about that unless the server you're on is also running Ion.
 SNS and some other modes probably wont work for Northstar players if you're hosting from Ion, due to changes fixing this between Northstar and Vanilla.
-Personally, I hope in the future Northstar will be like wow this project is awesome and move all their weapon stuff to new files that don't add keyvalue stuff to the vanilla ones, please do that.
+Personally, I hope in the future Northstar will be like wow this project is awesome and move all their weapon stuff to new files that don't add keyvalue stuff to the vanilla weapons, please do that.

 ## Build
 You'll want to use the branch repositories, the steps should be basically the same as for normally building Northstar: